BRiveau22/Review-Project/README.md

 4. Write compilation and runtime instructions

+Compile Instructions:

+1. Open terminal and navigate to directory where project files are located.

+2. Enter in command "g++ main.cpp gradebook.cpp -o main.out"
+  This will create a file "main.out" that can be run from the terminal.

+3. Enter in command "main.out " followed by the csv file containing the grades data.

 Runtime Instructions:

 1. Once you have compiled the program you are ready to interact with your virtual gradebook.
 You will be presented with a menu where you can enter an integer between 1-7 to choose an option.
 The first option available is to enter 1 to access the different grade display functions.
 Now you will see a menu where you can input an integer between 1-4.
 These options are: